pherk/couchbase-simple/README.md

 Early development stage, not for production yet.

+caveat: I'm not a Haskell Pro.
+Code has to be cleaned.
+Documentation is rudimentary.
+There will still be memory leaks lurking around.

-couchbase-simple provides a simple Haskell binding for libCouchbase 3.x
+couchbase-simple provides a simple Haskell binding for libCouchbase 3.x.

 - connect via pool
 - ping